Why not GitHub? – Because not Git…

 Developer productivity.
 Git is quite complex to learn and use – such that often, if someone talks negatively about git, they’re told in a quite condescending tone “You just have to learn how to use it.” – I’ve certainly had this experience.
 Well let me say this in no uncertain terms: I’m a software developer by trade, and by hobby.
 I have, as most software developers have, dealt with complex systems many times throughout my career, I’m not afraid to get technical.
 I have spent the time to learn git, and I still don’t like it.
 So where does that leave you?

 The highest praise that I can give to a software tool is that it does what it should and is easy to use.
 Any tool which is not easy to use, is not a useful tool – it’s that simple.
-Difficulties with complex components of a git based work flow, from understanding how to re-base, how to perform three way merges, how to merge complex branching structures, how to correctly organize and maintain commit history, etc etc – all of these complexities just cost time.
+Difficulties with complex components of a git based work flow, from understanding how to re-base, how to perform three way merges, how to merge complex branching structures, how to correctly organize and maintain commit history, lack of meaningful error messages, etc etc – all of these complexities just cost time.
 If you’ve ever been on the business end of a bad merge, you’ll understand the pain I’m describing here.

 Another weakness of git, out of the box at least, is that it is very bad and slow when handling large files.
 This is quite a well known and understood problem for git, so I’ll spare the detail, you can go look it up for yourself if you’d like to know more.
 There are now ways to work around the limitations of git – but the work around is a part of my biggest complaint with git, which I haven’t yet even got to!